 |

-After spent around 45 minutes at the Palace Museum, we stepped back to the Oasis.
-We saw rows of bicycle and thought of renting it, but to avail, only payment cards are allowed for that purpose.
-I've tried several times looking at the other tourist who manage to get it.
+After spending around 45 minutes at the Palace Museum, we stepped back to the Oasis.
+We saw rows of bicycles and thought of renting one, but to no avail; only payment cards are allowed for that purpose.
+I've tried several times, looking at the other tourists who manage to accomplish it.
 Anyhow, we simply walked through the shady and tranquil Oasis.
-I've installed the Oasis apps, which was beneficial as the audio guide to get to know the details.
+I've installed the Oasis apps, which were beneficial as an audio guide to get to know the details.

 |